Present Bias, Asset Allocation, and Bond Behavior

 45 Pages Posted: 23 Nov 2020 Last revised: 13 May 2022

 Date Written: May 13, 2022

-This paper presents a present-biased general equilibrium model that explains many features of bond behavior.
-Present-biased investors increase (decrease) short-term (long-term) hedge demands compared to standard preferences.
-Hence, present bias drives up (down) short-term bond prices (yields) and drives down (up) long-term bond prices (yields), explaining the bond premium puzzle.
-The model produces realistic bond behavior with a present-bias factor of beta=0.35 and a long-term annual discount factor of delta=0.97, in line with the experimental literature.
-Bond behavior is best explained for a present-bias interval of at most 1 year, providing an estimate for the investor's duration of the present.
+This paper presents a present-biased general equilibrium model that explains multiple features of bond behavior.
+Present-biased investors increase short-term hedge demands to satisfy short-term needs, compared to standard time-consistent preferences.
+Hence, a present-biased investor drives down short-term yields and requires a premium on long-term bonds, explaining the upward sloping yield curve.
+Observed bond behavior is best explained for a short-term orientation of at most 1 year, providing an estimate for the investor's ''duration of the present''.

-Keywords: hyperbolic discounting, portfolio choice, term structure, duration present, behavioral finance
+Keywords: hyperbolic discounting, portfolio choice, term structure of interest rates, duration present, behavioral finance

 Suggested Citation: Suggested Citation